rajeevlraman/HomelabV2/README.md

 # HomelabV2
 ## Overview
-Welcome to my home lab setup!
-"Dashershomelab" I've created this environment to learn and understand various aspects of networking, monitoring, prevention, administration, and hardening techniques.
+Welcome to my New home lab setup!
+"HomelabV2" I've created this environment to learn and understand various aspects of networking,Docker and containerization,Cloud Services integration to on prem network, monitoring, prevention, administration, and hardening techniques.
 It's been an incredible learning experience, and I'm excited to share my setup with you.

 ### Hardware
 - **Host PC:** Repurposed gaming PC with upgraded RAM to 64GB and a 2TB M.2 storage for enhanced performance.